Applying for Income Tax Advance Ruling

 - You have given your consent for the publication of a summary of the ruling in Section E of the advance ruling application form; and

-- The issue that is the subject of the ruling request does not relate to Advance Pricing Arrangements.
+- The issue that is the subject of the ruling request does not relate to any Advance Pricing Arrangement.

 For advance ruling applications made on or after 1 Feb 2021 where the subject of the ruling request relates to the characterisation of hybrid instrument and related issues, IRAS may exclude the ruling from publication if similar summaries of ruling have been published on IRAS’ website.